LauerPeter/weather-dashboard/README.md

 # Weather Dashboard

+Welcome to the Weather Dashboard!
+Simple and easy to use weather website

 ## Description

-A simple weather dashboard application that allows users to search for the current weather and 5-day forecast of a city.
+A simple weather dashboard application that allows users to search for the current weather and the 5-day forecast of a city.
+A default city will appear when you first load into the website and you can search for any given city within OpenWeatherMap's data.

 ## Features

 - Display current weather details including temperature, wind speed, and humidity.
 - Show a 5-day forecast with weather information for each day.
-- Search history functionality to quickly access previously searched cities.
+- Local Storage -- Search history functionality to quickly access previously searched cities.

 ## Usage